-1. While the DC terminal is switched off, tap touch area on the main screen.
+1. While the DC output is switched off, tap touch area

 - 2. In the menu tap on HMI setup, then on group Lock. - 3.
 In the group tap on Unlock limits and profiles.
 You will be requested to enter the 4-digit PIN. - 4.
 Deactivate the lock by entering the correct PIN.